Blade & Sorcery: Areas

 Arenas were the first area type introduced into the game.
-There are various different arena maps that one can go to, such as the aptly named Canyon, Market, and Arena.
+There are various different arena maps that one can go to, such as the aptly named Canyon, Town Square, and Arena.
 In Sandbox Mode, the player can choose what kind of waves spawn, whether they are infinitely spawning, if they are ranged or melee only, etc. In Crystal Hunt the player will randomly be given arenas on the map that they have the option to go to.
 In these arenas, they do not have options on wave spawning, instead needing to fight predetermined waves of enemies, and are then rewarded with currency for finishing.

-Dungeons were introduced into Blade & Sorcery in the u10 update.
+Dungeons were introduced into Blade & Sorcery in the U10 update.
 The dungeons are procedurally generated using different sets of rooms depending on the dungeon map.
 To complete these areas, the player needs to make it to the final room, where they can return home.
 In most of these rooms, enemies are loosely spread around; however, certain rooms function like arenas where the player is unable to pass until they kill rapidly spawning waves of enemies.
 The player has several different options on how to pass enemies, such as using stealth to sneak past enemies; or facing enemies head on with some of the variety of weapons in the game.
 In Crystal Hunt, the player can find different types of valuables in loot rooms and rewards at the end of the dungeon; the rewards at the end also contain the maps needed to go to the previously mentioned Dalgarian Dungeons for progression.